 Although Ada did not inherit her father's mad poetic philosophy, she did inherit his complex thinking.
 By the age of 13 she had designed a flying machine with wings, I’d like to remind you that it was 1828 flying was not suppose to be in the mind of a child let alone a female child during this time.

-Ada was 17 years old when she met Charles Babbage; she started corresponding with him on the topics of mathematics and logic.
-Ada found a life long friend in Mr. Babbage who was a professor of mathematics at Cambridge.
-Charles was also known as an inventor of different engines and an elaborate calculating machine.
+Ada was 17 years old when she met Charles Babbage, and she started corresponding with him on the topics of mathematics and logic.
+Ada found a life long friend in Mr. Babbage, who was a professor of mathematics at Cambridge.
+Charles was also known as an inventor of different engines and the elaborate calculating machine.

-At the age of 19 Ada married William King, 10 years her senior and had 3 children.
+At the age of 19, Ada married William King, ten years her senior-and had three children.
 William King inherited his noble title in 1838 and the family fortune they then became Earl and Countess of Lovelace.
-Lady Byron, Ada’s mother, directed much of the family and its fortunes, and due to her domineering nature was not opposed by Earl William.
+Lady Byron, Ada’s mother, directed much of the family fortunes, due to her overbearing nature was not opposed by Earl William.

 Noblewomen in intellectual pursuits

-Women participating in noble intellectual pursuits was not encouraged nor was there a way for women to easily pursue career opportunities during these times.
-In fact women did not do much career searching the way they do today, there were other obligations for women of this time to uphold.
+Women participating in noble intellectual pursuits were not encouraged, nor was there a way for women to quickly pursue career opportunities during these times.
+Women did not do many careers searching the way they do today; there were other obligations for women of this time to uphold.

-During the translation of Babbage’s paper Ada found mistakes and corrected them simply because she understood the purpose of the machine.
-When the corrections were returned to Babbage he accepted them and published his paper which included Ada’s notes.
-Although Ada never received credit for her contributions to his work Ada did, in fact, participate in facilitating the publication along with the first computer.
+During the translation of Babbage’s paper, Ada found mistakes and corrected them simply because she understood the purpose of the machine.
+When the corrections were returned to Babbage, he accepted them and published his paper which included Ada’s notes.
+Although Ada never received credit for her contributions to his work, Ada did participate in facilitating the publication along with the first computer.

-- Parents and educators can debunk myths of gender stereotypes.
+- Parents and educators can debunk the myths of gender stereotypes.

-- Parents can be more supportive of girls learning advanced math skills at and early age.
+- Parents can be more supportive of girls learning advanced math skills at an early age.

-- An excellent book replicating the story of Lovelace and Babbage which may make the subject more attractive to girls is a graphic novel by Sydney Padua The trilling Adventures of Lovelace and Babbage The mostly true story of the First Computer.
-This book provides a historic perspective along with a modern day twist.
+An excellent book replicating the story of Lovelace and Babbage which may make the subject more attractive to girls is a graphic novel by Sydney Padua The trilling Adventures of Lovelace and Babbage The mostly true story of the First Computer.
+This book provides a historical perspective along with a modern-day twist.